AmirSasson/NetRuleEngine/README.md

                 RulesGroups = new RulesGroup[] {
                     new RulesGroup {
                         RulesOperator = Rule.InterRuleOperatorType.And,
-                        Rules = new[] {
+                        // every TestModel instance with NumericField Equal to 5 will match this rule Rules = new[] {
                             new Rule {
                             ComparisonOperator = Rule.ComparisonOperatorType.Equal,